By Aaron – 2/4/19

 How to say “Hello”

 Simply by walking into a tailoring shop and speaking with the people there will go a long way.
 We’re generally pleasant people, with good and bad days like everyone else.
 We love interacting with everyone that walks in our door.
-Some people email us questions about our made to measure and bespoke line of clothing, while others ask if we can do certain types of patches or alterations.
+Some people email us questions about our bespoke and custom suits and shirts, while others ask if we can do certain types of patches or alterations.

 By interacting with us, it gives insight into what drives you, and how we can use our skills to make you even better at what you do.
 If you’re not thinking about what you’re wearing, you’re doing it right.
 You stay so busy throughout the day and you deserve not to deal with things unnecessarily.
 We don’t want your clothing being a speed bump on your road to success.